chillibasket/arduino-classes/README.md

 Basic implementation of a Proportional, Integral and Derivative controller.
 The controller has several additional features, which can be enabled/disabled as required:
 1. **Maximum output threshold** - the output value will be saturated if it exceeds this value.
 1. **Cut-off threshold** - the controller will turn off if the error is below this threshold.

+## Timer Interrupts
+Code to set up timer interrupts for the Atmega 328 (Arduino Uno).
+The functions can calculate and set the timer0, timer1, and timer2 parameters for any valid frequency.

+## Generic Queue
+A template queue class that can be set up to work with items of any data type.
+It has all the standard FIFO queue functions such as `push(newItem)`, `pop()`, and `peak()`.
+It can also be used as a LIFO queue by using `pop_back()` instead of `pop()`.
+By uncommenting the line `#define DYNAMIC_SIZE`, the class will automatically allocate more space to the queue if it becomes too full.

 ## Usage